-The main mission and responsibility of the International maritime organization are to develop and preserve a comprehensive framework of regulations and policies for the shipping industry and its activities like the maritime security, safety, technical cooperation, environmental concerns and legal matters.
+The main mission and responsibility of the International maritime organisation are to develop and preserve a comprehensive framework of regulations and policies for the shipping industry and its activities like maritime security, safety, technical cooperation, environmental concerns and legal matters.

-IMO has been successfully disposing of this task since its inception with the specialized committees and sub-committees at the headquarters.
-The sessions of these committees are attended by numerous delegates and experts from the member countries and also by non-governmental and intergovernmental organizations.
+IMO has been successfully disposing of this task since its inception with the specialised committees and sub-committees at the headquarters.
+The sessions of these committees are attended by numerous delegates and experts from the member countries and non-governmental and intergovernmental organisations.

-Non-governmental organizations might be given consultive status if they demonstrate expertise and competence to contribute according to the requirements of IMO.
+Non-governmental organisations might be given consultive status if they demonstrate expertise and competence to contribute according to the requirements of IMO.

 The governing body of the IMO is an assembly that meets bi-yearly.
-The assembly comprises of all the member states.
+The assembly comprises all the member states.
 In the intervening time between the Assembly sessions, a council acts as the governing body.
-This council comprises of 40 member states who are elected by the assembly for a specified period of time.
+This council comprises 40 member states elected by the assembly for a specified period of time.

 The committees of various tasks and duties mentioned above are also governed and observed by these governing bodies.
-The secretariat has a workforce of over 300 headed by the Secretary-General.
-The Secretary-General is elected by the Assembly and holds his post for a duration of 4 years.
+The secretariat has a workforce of over 300, headed by the Secretary-General.
+The Secretary-General is elected by the Assembly and holds his post for four years.

 Functions of IMO

-The major areas of concern, which the International maritime organization has been able to bring under regulation, have been the prevention of accidents, setting up safety standards for ships and other vessels (including design and materials) for the member states to abide by, maintaining adherence to the established treaties of safety and security, prevention of pollution and other avoidable human disasters.
+The major areas of concern that the International maritime organisation has been able to bring under regulation have been the prevention of accidents, setting up safety standards for ships and other vessels (including design and materials) for the member states to abide by, maintaining adherence to the established treaties of safety and security, prevention of pollution and other avoidable human disasters.

-IMO also facilitates technical co-operation among member states, setting up an audition and monitoring scheme for these rules, standards and finally monitoring liabilities and compensation in case of breach of any of these regulations.
+IMO also facilitates technical co-operation among member states, setting up an audition and monitoring scheme for these rules and standards and finally monitoring liabilities and compensation in case of breach of any of these regulations.

-Thus, the International maritime organization is playing a very crucial role in modern society’s progress towards a better and healthy commercial and transportation environment.
+Thus, the International maritime organisation plays a crucial role in modern society’s progress toward a better and healthy commercial and transportation environment.

 Events and Awards By IMO

-The international maritime organisation also organizes several events and awards to increase awareness about the maritime industry and recognise those who have made a significant contribution.
+The international maritime organisation also organises several events and awards to increase awareness about the marine industry and recognise those who have made a significant contribution.

 Some of the main events and awards by the international maritime organisation (IMO) are: